There are many great things to do in Madrid.

-One of the best things to do in Madrid for food lovers is visiting Mercado San Miguel.
+Food lovers should definitely visit Mercado San Miguel.
 The beautiful 1916 iron building was completely restored and opened again in 2009 to become a local hub for all sorts of food.
 It’s Europe’s largest municipal market, at a stone’s throw from Plaza Mayor.

 Shop at El Rastro